iamola/uniserver/UniController/README.md

  1. Create a new folder, for example z_controller
  2. Download the latest version of Uniform Server ZeroXIV for example 14_0_5_ZeroXIV.exe and save to folder z_controller
- 3. Double click on downloaded file (14_0_5_ZeroXIV.exe); this extracts Uniform Server ZeroXIV
+ 3. Double click on downloaded file (14_0_5_ZeroXIV.exe); this extracts Uniform Server ZeroXIV to folder z_controller\UniServerZ
- 4. Download the source from Github to folder z_controller
+ 4. Download the source from Github to folder z_controller\UniServerZ
- 5. Note: Two new folders are created: synapse and unicon_images Project source code is added to folder z_controller
+ 5. Note: Two new folders are created: z_controller\UniServerZ\synapse and z_controller\UniServerZ\unicon_images Project source code is added to folder z_controller\UniServerZ
  6. That completes working environment creation

 ###  Compiling UniController